 Following the global trend towards deregulation and privatization in the energy sector, India should also adopt an energy security strategy in which the government intervention is minimum.
 Also, in order to promote domestic energy use in an efficient and sustainable manner, India needs a more coherent policy framework.
 The new governmental initiative to turn to renewable energy is a necessary step in this regard.
 As an energy poor country that wishes to harness the atom for electricity generation, India is all set to develop a self-sustaining plutonium economy for its breeder reactors.

-According to the Statistics industrial sector in India is the largest consumer of energy followed by the transport sector.
+Energy Security in India: Domestic Issuesndia is the largest consumer of energy followed by the transport sector.
 While the industries are the largest consumer of coal and natural gas, the transport sector is the largest consumer of petroleum.

 But, as the country’s domestic energy production is not sufficient enough to meet the demand, it has to depend upon the imports of various sources of energy.
 Therefore, taking these factors into consideration, the country’s policy makers are focusing on two major aspects; minimizing energy deficiency and development alternate sources of power generation.